ebi-webcomponents/nightingale/packages/nightingale-navigation/README.md

 The scale of coordinates will start from this value.

+#### `ruler-padding: number (default 10)`

+a horizontal padding to add on the ruler, to give the component a zooming efect even when the whole sequence is selected

 #### `show-highlight: boolean (default false)`

 A shade representing a highlighted area can be added over the component.